-While opioids serve a medical purpose for people with moderate-to-severe pain, they can also be dangerous for those who use these drugs without medical guidance or for nonmedical reasons.
+While opioids serve a medical purpose for people with moderate to severe pain, they can also lead to adverse health events when people use these drugs without medical guidance or for non-medical reasons.

-This article explains what opioids are, how they make people feel, the risks of addiction, and what to do if dependence or addiction develop.
+This article explains what opioids are, how they make people feel, the risks of addiction, and what to do if dependence or addiction develops.

 A poppy plant from which opioids are made.
 Opioids can produce feelings of euphoria and drowsiness.Share on Pinterest